-Designed to improve the quality of care people receive at the end-of-life, the Physician Orders for Life-Sustaining Treatment (POLST) Paradigm is based on effective communication of patient wishes, documentation of medical orders on a brightly colored form and promise by a health care professional to honor these wishes.
+Designed to improve the quality of care people receive at the end-of-life, the Oregon Physician Orders for Life-Sustaining Treatment (POLST) Program is based on effective communication of patient wishes, documentation of medical orders on a brightly colored form and promise by a health care professional to honor these wishes.

 The Oncology Specialist’s Role in POLST Form Completion (http://journals.sagepub.com/doi/abs/10.1177/1049909117702873?journalCode=ajhb&)

 Lessons from Oregon in Embracing Complexity in End-of-Life Care "People with serious illness or frailty in Oregon are more likely to have their end-of-life care wishes honored, and, consequently, less likely to be hospitalized and more likely to use home hospice services compared with Washington state and the rest of the country, according to data published (http://www.nejm.org/doi/pdf/10.1056/NEJMsb1612511) in the New England Journal of Medicine."
 (OHSU News, 3/15, https://news.ohsu.edu/2017/03/15/care-received-at-end-of-life-varies-drastically-by-state)